BBVA/kapow/docs/source/tutorial/tutorial05.rst

      Mem:          31967        3121       21680         980        7166       27418
      Swap:             0           0           0"}

-  You can't add new lines inside a :any:`JSON` string that way, you have to escape the new line characters as ``\n``.
+  You can't add new lines inside a `JSON` string that way, you have to escape the new line characters as ``\n``.

 **Junior**